itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 # [Effects](https://react.dev/learn/synchronizing-with-effects#step-1-declare-an-effect)

 Two types of logic inside React components:
 1. **Rendering code** => a transformation from props & state into JSX
 2. **Event handlers** => functions that do things -- change state, submit HTTP POST request, navigate to another screen, interact directly with the DOM (e.g. change page title)

 There is a third type of logic:

-3. When, as a side effect of changing state... you want to do something else than re-render
+3. When *as a side effect of changing state* you must to do something else besides re-render

 *Example*: